dwave-examples/job-shop-scheduling-cqm/README.md

     python job_shop_scheduler.py

-The demo program outputs an optimal solution for a 5 * 5 job shop scheduling problem (5 jobs and 5 machines) defined by a problem file.
-By default, the demo program uses the file input/instance_5_5.txt as the problem file.
+The demo program solves a 5 * 5 job shop scheduling problem (5 jobs and 5 machines) defined by `input/instance_5_5.txt`.
+The solution returned by Leap hybrid CQM solver is then saved to `instance.sol` and the scheduling plot is saved to `instance.png`.

 To solve a different problem instance, type: